Minors & More

 |BUS 302||Organizational Behavior|

-The Information Systems minor is the interdisciplinary study of the ways in which computer technology can foster organizational excellence.
-Drawing from both Business Management and Computer Science, the Information Systems minor builds on the foundations of an education in the liberal arts by stressing strong analytical skills, the facility to find imaginative solutions to difficult problems, and the application of ethical principles.
-Students who complete the Information Systems minor will understand and be able to write and orally communicate about technology to a body of professionals and non-professionals alike.
+Information Systems is the interdisciplinary study of the ways in which computer technology can foster organizational excellence.
+Drawing from both Business Management and Computer Science, the Information Systems Minor stresses strong analytical skills, the facility to find imaginative solutions to difficult problems, and the application of ethical principles.